-(a) A bus that is not used as a school bus may not be operated on a street or highway unless it is painted a color significantly different than national school bus glossy yellow.
+(a) A bus that is not used as a school bus must not be operated on a street or highway unless it is painted a color significantly different than national school bus glossy yellow.

 (b) A bus that is not used as a school bus or Head Start bus may not be operated if it is equipped with school bus or Head Start bus-related equipment and printing.

 (c) A violation of this subdivision is a misdemeanor.

 (d) This subdivision does not apply to a school bus owned by or under contract to a school district operated as a charter or leased bus.